 I'm joining Service Space because ...
 I am inspired by the community of compassion, and service through inner transformation

 A good day to me is when ...
-I have felt and acted in accord with the goodness of humanity
+I have become aware of and peeled away another barrier to love

 My hero in life is ...Gandhi and MLK Jr. and Justice Ruth Bader Ginsburg

-My favorite book is ...so many - but perhaps but perhaps "Karma Yoga" by Vivekananda and "Small is Beautiful" by EF Schumacher
+My favorite book is ...so many - but maybe "Karma Yoga" by Vivekananda & "Small is Beautiful" by EF Schumacher

 One thing I'm grateful for is ...
 Becoming conscious

 Mar 27, 2021, 6 comments, 20 smiles [Below is a note that was sent to our Awakin Calls volunteer team.]
 As many of you know, we lost a dear friend, brother, co-journeyer and co-servant earlier this month.
 Makala “Kozo” Hattori (1965-2021) was much more than one of the coordinators of our Awakin Calls team – he was an inspiration, guide, tireless volunteer, and cheerleader as well as purveyor/transcriber/translator of so much of the weekly wisdom that emerges from our collective efforts to bring forth sacred conversations into the world.
 Though I don’t live in the Bay Area, there was hardly an Awakin Circle or ServiceSpace gathering that I attended while in town where Kozo didn’t embrace me with his warm smile and big hug, his wry humor, and his boundless enthusiasm for some of the most recent Awakin Calls conversations he was listening to – the details of which he had an uncanny recall.
 “Wow – I’m still reeling ...
 Read Full Story